 Some of your volunteers may not feel comfortable or have reliable access to a computer.
 This shouldn’t prevent your organization from engaging virtual volunteers.
 Offer a selection of at-home projects that don’t require a computer:

-- Home Kits (i.e. summer discovery projects for kids)
+- Home Kits (i.e. art and discovery projects for kids)

 - Safe Supply Gathering (school supplies, food)

 - The Smithsonian is offering digital volunteer opportunities, in which volunteers can transcribe hand-written historical documents to make them more accessible to the public.